MacG

-MacGyver Mukwevho (born 6 November 1988) better known as "MacG", is a well-known South African broadcaster, podcaster, radio DJ, media entrepreneur and author.
-He is best known as the creator and host of Podcast and Chill with MacG, one of South Africa’s most influential entertainment podcasts.
+MacGyver Mukwevho (born 6 November 1988) better known as "MacG", is a South African broadcaster, podcaster, radio DJ, media entrepreneur and author.
+He is best known as the creator and host of Podcast and Chill with MacG.

 Education and career

-Born and raised in Gauteng, MacG attended Hyde Park High School, where he developed a passion for media and performance from a young age.
+Mukwevho born and raised in Gauteng.
+He attended Hyde Park High School, where he developed an interest in media and performance.

 Broadcasting

-MacG began his media career at just 13 years old, hosting the youth TV show Craze (sometimes stylized Craz-e) on e.tv from 2000 to 2005.
-He then transitioned into radio, working at Joburg City Community Radio (JBCCR) at Gandhi Square and later at YFM, where he hosted early-morning, weekend “graveyard,” and lunchtime shows.
-In 2010, he was dismissed from YFM following a complaint lodged with the Broadcasting Complaints Commission of South Africa (BCCSA) over offensive remarks, despite issuing a public apology.
+MacG began his media career at the age of 13 as a presenter on the youth TV show Craze (also stylized Craz-e) on e.tv from 2000 to 2005.
+He later worked in radio at Joburg City Community Radio (JBCCR) at Gandhi Square and at YFM, where he hosted early-morning, weekend “graveyard,” and lunchtime shows.
+In 2010, he was dismissed from YFM following a complaint lodged with the Broadcasting Complaints Commission of South Africa (BCCSA) regarding offensive remarks, despite issuing a public apology.

-Following his time at YFM, MacG moved to 947 (Highveld Stereo), where he hosted shows like the "Bloc Party" and continued until around 2018.
+He later joined 947 (Highveld Stereo), where he hosted programmes including "Bloc Party" until around 2018.